Skip to main content

 Best For

-Public speakers, teachers, performers, those who struggle with communication anxiety, and sensitive individuals who find stronger stones overwhelming
+Public speakers, teachers, performers, people working through communication anxiety, and sensitive individuals who prefer subtle energy

 Affirmation